Dance Events in Boulder, Colorado

 (See each organization’s website for additional events not listed below.)

 The Avalon Ballroom, 6185 Arapahoe Road, hosts a variety of dance events every day of the week year-round, hosted by a variety of dance groups.
 There’s a large, cushioned dance floor, and most events include a lesson.
-Ongoing events include Zumba, tango, salsa and waltz; some are listed below and the rest can be found at www.avalonevents.org.
+Ongoing events include Zumba, tango, salsa and waltz; see the full schedule at www.avalonevents.org.

 Mondays: Scandinavian Monday Night Dance, 7:30-10pm

 2nd, 4th & 5th Wednesdays: Waltzing and Couples Dancing, 8-10:15pm; lesson 7pm

 3rd & 5th Saturdays: Swing Dance Monthly with live music, 8-11pm; lesson 7pm

 This eclectic, award-winning group comes from backgrounds as diverse as jazz, modern, ballroom, hip-hop and classical ballet.
 Check www.bluemoondancecompany.com for news of upcoming performances.

 Feb.
 16-18: “Stepping Out” is a world-premiere presentation of contemporary works performed by the company’s professional members.
 At Dairy Arts Center, 2590 Walnut St. See www.boulderballet.org for updated details.

 Boulder Swing Dance